An Alternative Explanation of the Subud Exercise in Psychological Terms

 about it.
 In any case, the religious style of language he used to describe the

-latihan can readily be replaced by psychological or philosophical talk, where
+latihan can readily be replaced by psychological or philosophical talk, while

-each person’s reaction will depend on just what they're familiar with.
+depend on just what styles they’re familiar with, and how flexibly they can

 metaphorical passage is more satisfactorily understood by me as follows.